Assassination of Henri I, Duke of Guise: France

 A wave of towns defected from the crown, including Rouen, Reims and Toulouse.
-In total a little over half of the fifty largest cities in France defected to the ligue.
-Though in general the situation was an unmitigated disaster for Henri, several towns, such as Châlons-sur-Marne took the opportunity of the assassination to formally break with the ligue and return to loyalty to the crown, expelling the ligueur representatives from their towns.
+In total a little over half of the fifty largest cities in France defected to the League.
+Though in general the situation was an unmitigated disaster for Henry, several towns, such as Châlons-sur-Marne took the opportunity of the assassination to formally break with the League and return to loyalty to the crown, expelling the League representatives from their towns.

-The Seize in Paris, sent out letters to all the ligueur controlled cities and towns, outlining their intentions to make war on the king in favour of the true king, god.
-Hatred of Henri exploded across France.
-Pierre de l'Estoile, a Parisian diarist records that the sheets were filled with shouts of 'Murder!'
+The Seize in Paris, sent out letters to all the League controlled cities and towns, outlining their intentions to make war on the King in favour of the true king, god.
+Hatred of Henry exploded across France.
+Pierre de L'Estoile, a Parisian diarist records that the sheets were filled with shouts of 'Murder!'
 'Vengeance!'.
 Services were held across France in honour of the two princes of Lorraine, with lamentations and mourning for the people.
 Paris was subject to processions, as on Mardi Gras where hundreds of naked children marched through the streets barefoot, holding candles.
-In early January, a furious Parisian mob, destroyed the elaborate tombs Henri had created for those of his favourites that had died in the Duel of the Mignons in 1578 and defaced images of the king they could find in the streets.
+In early January, a furious Parisian mob, destroyed the elaborate tombs Henry had created for those of his favourites that had died in the Duel of the Mignons in 1578 and defaced any images of the King they could find in the streets.
 His coat of arms were throne into the gutter and trampled upon.
-On 7 February huge crowds assembled for the baptism of Guise's posthumous son, who was acclaimed as having had his hands clasped in prayer when his swaddling cloth were removed.
+On 7 February huge crowds assembled for the baptism of Guise's posthumous son, who was acclaimed as having had his hands clasped in prayer when his swaddling cloth was removed.

-Henri tried to put out his version of events, arguing in letters to Rouen that he had continually showed clemency to the evil designs brought against him by the Guise but they had reached a point of boldness in their conspiracies that he had no choice but to punish them.
+Henry tried to put out his version of events, arguing in letters to Rouen that he had continually showed clemency to the evil designs brought against him by the Guise but they had reached a point of boldness in their conspiracies that he had no choice but to punish them.
 Specifically he accused the Guise of having plotted to depose and kill him, making his acts simply self defence.
-The ligueurs of Paris meanwhile provided their take, that Henri had violated his oath to protect the Catholic church, and that only rebellion would save it.
+The League supporters of Paris meanwhile provided their take, that Henry had violated his oath to protect the Catholic church, and that only rebellion would save it.
 This message proved decisive, and the city defected.

 1589

 End of the Quarante Cinq

-Henri no longer trusted the Quarante Cinq to be loyal enough to protect him from assassins, and replaced them.
+Henry no longer trusted the Quarante Cinq to be loyal enough to protect him from assassins, and replaced them.
 Eight trusted nobles were now to accompany him at all times, serving in two groups of four, eating their meals alongside him and sleeping as close as possible to afford him security.
 Each was granted two pistols and five horses.
-Henri's current chief favourite Bellegarde was to lead the group, and he was given the title of Grand Écuyer to provide him appropriate prestige.
+Henry's current chief favourite Bellegarde was to lead the group, and he was given the title of Grand Squire of France to provide him appropriate prestige.